Darshanam Mogilaiah: Life and work

-In a sense, Mogulaiah reinvented the kinnera.
+In a sense, Mogilaiah reinvented the kinnera.
 Kinnera is a two-stringed instrument made using indigenous materials like bamboo, dried outer shell of round bottle gourd, honeycomb, bull horn, beads, mirrors and peacock feathers.
 His ancestors made the kinnera with seven, eight or nine stairs.
 He was the first to make a kinnera with 12 stairs.
 His forefathers used women's hair, horse-tail hair and even animal nerves as the strings.
 He replaced the nerves with metal strings.
-Mogulaiah learned the art of playing kinnera from his father Yellaiah.
+Mogilaiah learned the art of playing kinnera from his father Yellaiah.
 He had started traveling with his father from the age of eight.
-Now, Mogulaiah has been singing folk tales of local heroes for over five decades, heroes who all helped the poor like Pandugolla Sayanna, Endavetla Pakiraiah and Miya Saab, all of whom helped the poor.
+Now, Mogilaiah has been singing folk tales of local heroes for over five decades, heroes who all helped the poor like Pandugolla Sayanna, Endavetla Pakiraiah and Miya Saab, all of whom helped the poor.